Etihad maintains investment in Air Berlin's Niki after TUI talks end

-FRANKFURT Abu Dhabi-based Etihad Airways on Friday confirmed its commitment to its investment in Air Berlin's (AB1.DE) leisure airline Niki.
+FRANKFURT (Reuters) - Abu Dhabi-based Etihad Airways on Friday confirmed its commitment to its investment in Air Berlin's (AB1.DE) leisure airline Niki.

 Struggling airline Air Berlin was the center of a deal between Etihad, which owns almost 30 percent of Air Berlin, and Europe's largest tour operator TUI Group (TUIGn.DE) to create a joint venture holiday airline.